 About the course

-The MSc in Russian and East European Studies is a nine-month programme for graduates who are interested in gaining a deeper knowledge and understanding of Russia and Eastern Europe through the study of the region across a range of disciplines including history, economics, politics, international relations and sociology.
+The MSc in Russian and East European Studies is a nine-month programme for graduates who are interested in gaining a deeper knowledge and understanding of Russia, Eastern Europe and Eurasia through the study of the region across a range of disciplines including history, economics, politics, international relations and sociology.

-During the nine-month MSc programme you will study the following three core courses, along with Research Methods for Area Studies:
+During the nine-month MSc programme students will study the following three core courses, along with Research Methods for Area Studies.

 - History of Russia, the USSR and Eastern Europe in the Twentieth Century

 - Contemporary Russian and East European Studies Part 1: Politics and international relations.
-Covering topics in the politics, security and international relations of Russia and Eastern Europe.
+Covering topics in the politics, security and international relations of Russia and Eastern Europe (CREES I).

 - Contemporary Russian and East European Studies Part 2: Sociology and economics.
-Covering topics in economics and sociology of Russia and Eastern Europe.
+Covering topics in economics and sociology of Russia and Eastern Europe (CREES II).

-Through the Research Methods course you will receive training in relevant qualitative and quantitative methodologies to enable you to carry out research and writing for your 15,000-word thesis.
+Through the Research Methods course students will receive training in relevant qualitative and quantitative methodologies to enable them to carry out research and writing for the thesis.

 Courses are taught through a combination of lectures and classes.
-You will be required to submit essays or equivalent written work and to make class presentations.
-It is a full time programme with ample time for self study.
+Students will be required to submit essays or equivalent written work and to make class presentations.
+It is a full-time programme with ample time for self study.